Chase-san/NintendoModdedPCB/README.md

 # NintendoPCB

 A remake of various Nintendo PCB with KiCAD.

 # License

 These boards are released under the Creative Commons Attribution 4.0 International License.
 See the LICENSE for more details.
-These boards are intended specifically for the modification of official games and not for the creation of flash carts.
+These boards are intended specifically for the modification of official games.
+There are better boards for creating flash carts.

 # Boards